ChimeHQ/Chime/Edit/Chime.docc/AddLanguage.md

 The easiest path to supporting the language syntax is to use Chime's tree-sitter support.
 Once the parser supports SPM, to incorporate it you must:

-- Add the SPM package to the main project
+- Add the SPM package to the `TreeSitterParsers` target of the `Dependencies` local package
-- Add the library as a dependency to `EditKit` and link it there
+- Modify `Dependencies/Sources/TreeSitterParsers/TreeSitterParsers` to re-export the parser symbols
 - Include the library module name in `NonSwiftWorkaround.xcconfig` to address an Xcode bug
-- Import the module into `LanguageProfile+Profiles.swift`
+- Add new static property to `LanguageProfile` for the language
-- Add new static property to `LanguageProfile` for the language, and match its UTI
+- Match the language UTI and return it in `LanguageProfile.profile(for:)`

 Chime also needs to locate the correct tree-sitter query definitions to perform highlighting and embedded language detection.
 This will be done automatically if the parser SPM package includes queries.

 ### Embedding Queries

 Even if a parser package includes queries, they should be copied into a dedicated directory within `Resources/LanguageData`.
-This will make it possible for them to be loaded by the Spotlight Preview extension.
+This will make it possible for them to be loaded by the Quick Look Preview extension.
+This duplication is not ideal, but I have not yet been able to find a workaround.

 You might also be tempted to adjust these queries.
 Try to resist this temptation and instead fix the queries within their own projects.